kanisterio/kanister/docs/architecture.rst

 Execution Walkthrough
 ---------------------

-Repository server controller watches for create/update/delete actions on RepositoryServer custom resource in the same namespace it is deployed.
-Once the RepositoryServer CR is created, the ``status.Progress`` field is set to ``Pending``.
+The Repository server controller monitors and responds to create, update, or delete events for the RepositoryServer custom resource within the same namespace where it is deployed.
+When the RepositoryServer CR is created, it sets the ``status.Progress`` field to ``Pending``.

-The controller starts a kopia repository server in a Kubernetes pod using the configuration provided in the RepositoryServer CR.
-To access the repository server inside the pod, it also creates a Kubernetes service.
-The repository server can be used in kanister controller as a data mover tool to backup and restore applications to a Kopia repository.
+The controller starts a Kopia repository server within a Kubernetes pod, using the configuration provided in the RepositoryServer CR.
+To access the repository server within the pod, it also creates a Kubernetes service.
+This repository server can be used within the kanister controller as a data mover tool to backup and restore applications to a Kopia repository.

 .. code-block:: bash